darktrojan/idldocs/nsIAbDirectory.rst

 Matching is performed in a case-insensitive manner.
 This method performs a synchronous operation.
 If the collection cannot do the search in such a manner, then it should throw NS_ERROR_NOT_IMPLEMENTED.
-@exception NS_ERROR_NOT_IMPLEMENTED If the collection cannot do this.

 Parameters
 ^^^^^^^^^^